sttoracle/ORACASB/README.md

 ![](images/CASB/01-view-risk-event-lockout-effective.png)

-From the Action menu, note that we could choose to Create a new incident based on this particular Risk Event.
+From the Action menu, note that we could choose to create a new incident based on this particular Risk Event.

 #### **STEP 2** Auto remediate a security control risk event.

 In this step, we'll automatically remediate one of the security control Risk events.

-Select the "Enable clickjack protection..." incident in the list of incidents and under the Action column select the "View incident" dropdown option.
+Select the "*Enable clickjack protection...*" incident in the list of incidents and under the Action column select the "*View incident*" dropdown option.

 ![](images/CASB/securityincident.png)

-On the "View Incident" dialog select the "Edit Incident" button.
+On the "*View Incident*" dialog select the "*Edit Incident*" button.

 ![](images/CASB/viewincident.png)

-On the "Edit Incident" dialog select the "Resolve" button.
+On the "*Edit Incident*" dialog select the "*Resolve*" button.
 ![](images/CASB/editincident.png)

-On the resulting incident dialog ensure that the default "Auto Remediation" radio button is selected and click the "Approval" radio button and then click on the "Resolve Incident" button.
+On the resulting incident dialog ensure that the default "*Auto Remediation*" radio button is selected and click the "*Approval*" radio button and then click on the "*Resolve Incident*" button.
 ![](images/CASB/resolve.png)

 CASB Cloud Service will now invoke the SalesForce API to change the clickjack protection setting in SalesForce to bring it into compliance with the CASB Security Control baseline that is in effect.

-In SalesForce navigate to: Setup | Security Controls | Session Settings and verify the Clickjack Protection has been modified in SalesForce
+In SalesForce navigate to: *Setup | Security Controls | Session Settings* and verify the "*Clickjack Protection*" has been modified in SalesForce

 ![](images/CASB/clickjack.png)

 ## **Exercise 5.
 Policies**
 ___
 ### **Overview**:
-A policy is a rule or a guideline, such as, "only people in Finance can view files in the Finance folder", or "any change to network access rules must be reviewed.".
+A policy is a rule or a guideline, such as, "*only people in Finance can view files in the Finance folder*", or "*any change to network access rules must be reviewed.*".
 You can define policies based on particular cloud services, resources in the service, actions on the resource, and optionally items such as actors, recipients, whole groups of users, domains, and IP addresses.
 In Oracle CASB Cloud Service, you define policies based on:

 * Particular cloud services, such as Box, GitHub, or ServiceNow.